PICT-ACM-Student-Chapter/Machine-Learning-Bootcamp-2025-Sem-II/README.md

-# 🚀 Unlock PASC’s ML SIG 🚀
+# 🚀 Machine Learning Bootcamp 🚀

 Are you ready to dive deep into the world of Machine Learning?
-Join us for an intensive and hands-on **ML SIG** designed to equip you with the skills to **build, analyze, and innovate**!
+Join us for an intensive and hands-on **ML Bootcamp** designed to equip you with the skills to **build, analyze, and innovate**!

 ## 📅 Dates
 **April 8, 9, 10**